junnan-Wang-wmg/entity_matching/README.md

 The output file is saved in "data" directory.

 2. Manual annotation:
+    Currently, the pipeline is setup in a way that we subset the entire data.
+However, pre-process can be taken separately to avoid annotating entities with either a too high or low score.

     The next step is to import the data into Doccano and perform manual annotation.
 The manual annotation result is a csv file containing combined entry (campaign, artist, and track names) and the annotated label (1 for matched,